-Many felines will spend all day on the platform of a cat tree and use the wood to sharpen their claws.
-Cat trees encourage instinctual behavior, and give your cat an enjoyable and comfortable place to nap.
-Although you can purchase cat trees from commercial outlets, you can also make one at home.
-No special skills are required for this project and most of the materials are easy to find.
+Although you can purchase cat trees, you can also make a rustic cat tree at home.
+No special skills are required for this easy and fun project and most of the materials are easy to find.

 This rustic-looking cat tree is easy to build and will cost you next to nothing to put together.
 With a few pieces of lumber found around the yard, some small pieces of wood picked up at Home Depot or a similar store, and standard supplies like a hammer, nails and twine, you can build your favorite feline a new perch to hang out on.
 For this project you will need:

 - One 6 to 8-inch diameter log, 12-18 inches long

 - One piece of 1-inch thick plywood measuring about 12-by-20 inches long

 - Several 3-inch wood nails

 - One piece of 2-by-8-inch lumber measuring 14-inches long

 - One 3 to 4-inch diameter stick, measuring 20 to 30-inches long

 - One 2-by-8-inch piece of lumber measuring 24-inches long

 - One 3 to 4-inch diameter stick, measuring 20-inches long